 Away from the team markets there are some very interesting betting options concerning players.
 Of these options the bookies will always take most bets on who will be the La Liga top goalscorer.

-Ronaldo and Messi are the two best players in the world so will be the favourites to be La Liga top scorers but they are not the only world class strikers in La Liga.
-Luis Suarez and Neymar score for fun at Barcelona while Atletico Madrid’s Antoine Griezmann is another viable option.
+Lionel Messi is one of the best players in the world so will be the favourite to be La Liga top scorer but they are not the only world class strikers in La Liga.
+Luis Suarez can also score for fun at Barcelona while Atletico Madrid’s Antoine Griezmann is another viable option./p>

 La Liga Top Goalscorers